ianxxiao/reinforcement_learning_project/README.md

 ### Key Features

 1) **main.py**
-This is the main workflow of initializing and training a RL agent and collecting analytics insights for reporting.
+This is the main workflow of initializing and training a RL agent and collecting analytics insights for debugging or reporting.

 How to run: python main.py